Pilots strike at cargo airline serving Amazon, DHL as holidays near

 The strike comes just ahead of Cyber Monday, which is the biggest day of the year for internet shopping and is expected to break records this year.

-Amazon said it has contracts with the major U.S. package delivery companies United Parcel Service Inc and FedEx Corp, giving it sufficient alternatives to ABX.
+Amazon has contracts with the major U.S. package delivery companies United Parcel Service Inc and FedEx Corp, giving it alternatives to ABX.

+In May, Amazon also entered into a long-term agreement with Atlas Air Worldwide Holdings Inc under which the company would provide cargo services to the online retailer using 20 Boeing Co 767-300 freighters.

-"We work with a variety of carriers and are confident in our ability to serve customers," Amazon spokeswoman Kelly Cheeseman said in an email.
+"We work with a variety of carriers and are confident in our ability to serve customers," Amazon spokeswoman Kelly Cheeseman said.

 DHL, however, said the strike had affected deliveries of goods into the United States.